dummbold/PiPutzer/README.md

 The base configuration for USB has been retained, as it is usually needed.

 I personally use this configuration for my MQTT•Freund project (Pi Zero 2 WH) and my Pi-Hole (Pi Zero W).
 However, the script should generally work on all Raspberry Pi computers.

+ATTENTION: The functions will NOT be DELETED – only deactivated.
+They can be reactivated at any time!